 Pursuant to Standing Order 30(5), “Oral Questions”, more commonly known as “Question Period”, follows “Statements by Members” and lasts a maximum of 45 minutes.

 The Standing Orders specify that each question should be addressed to a Minister or to a designated spokesperson of the Board of Internal Economy.
-Members may also put questions concerning committees to the respective committee chairs.
+Members may also put questions concerning the schedule and agenda of committees to respective committee chairs.

 Guidelines have been established to provide a framework for the Speaker as he or she presides over Question Period.
 They allow for a fair degree of discretion in allowing questions, and even wider latitude with regard to supplementary questions.

-A question asked by a Member must be brief, seek information, and direct the question to an important matter of some urgency that is within the administrative responsibility of the Government or of the Minister addressed.
+A question asked by a Member must be brief, seek information, and be directed to an important matter of some urgency that is within the administrative responsibility of the Government or of the Minister addressed.

 In response to a question, a Minister may: